-Progression Route offer the chance to study Careers include - Interpre versity.
-This can be combined with a wide range of other subjects and abroad. eting, Translating, Travel and tourism, Engineering, Scientific research, sign/testing, (and last but not least!)
-Teaching -- --
+Progression Route Modern Language at University.
+This can be combined with a wide range of other subjects and offer the chance to study abroad.
+Careers include - Interpreting, Translating, Travel and tourism, Engineering, Scientific research, Games manufacturing/design/testing, (and last but not least!)
+Teaching ------------------- --